pulp-platform/cheshire/docs/um/sw.md

 make sw/tests/helloworld.spm.elf
 ```

-To create the same program executing from DRAM, `sw/tests/helloworld.spm.dram` can instead be built from the same source.
-Depending on their assumptions and behavior, not all programs may be built to execute from both locations.
+To create the same program executing from DRAM, `sw/tests/helloworld.dram.elf` can instead be built from the same source.

+Not all BMPs may be designed to be linked in multiple ways like `helloworld` above is.
+Linking is controlled by the linker scripts in `sw/link`.
+By convention, BMP main source files with a suffix are intended to only be linked with the corresponding script; for example, `sw/tests/dma_2d.spm.c` should only be linked against SPM using `sw/link/spm.ld`.

+When building BMPs, the toolchain will strip any suffixes corresponding to existing linker scripts.
+When running `make sw-all`, tests in `sw/tests` will be built only for their intended linking targets.
+Tests without suffixes, like `helloworld`, are assumed to be agnostic and will be built for all linking targets.

 ## Boot Flow